Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 PS.
 My CEO is interested in our next conversation.

-When is the best time to send this email?
+Best time to send this cold email

 Think about your personal life.
 Who are the people that you would share a new phone number with?
 Your spouse or partner, your family, friends, and key business stakeholders.
 Now imagine forgetting to share your number with someone important, and not realizing it until they sent you an email.
 Whether the number they have is correct or not doesn’t really matter.
 It’s the urgency to get a hold of you that matters the most.